 by Aisling D'Art

-Left page: a hand printed on a photo of big purple flowers and greenery.
+Left page: a hand printed on a table set in the garden.
+Colander, eggplant, and greens.

 11 - 12 - 13 - 14 - 15 - 16 - 17 - 18 - 19 - 20

 21 - 22 - 23 - 24 - 25 - 26 - 27 - 28 - 29

 homepage - shop - diary - exit

 All original text, photos, and art are © 2000, Aisling D'Art.